Yari in Hira-Sankaku-zukuri

 The Sanskrit letter on the neck is "Aizen-Myo'O".
 The buddha is a symbol of love, but it is not a sweet love.
 The buddha looks like a fire of love.

 In rough saying, the obverse side shows effects of layer.
-The reverse side shows effects of tempering.
+The reverse side shows effects of the hardening work.

-Home > Information, Blade > New Swords > Yari, Hira-sankaku-zukuri
+Home > Gallery, New sword > Spear, Hira-sankaku-zukuri